klepsydra-technologies/kpsr-tutorial/tutorials/chapter1.md

 	* Data needed by a listener will be kept in the buffer until all listeners  are done processing it
 	* Listener will have access to the latest data only.
 If a listener is slow in processing, data multiplexer will skip old data and only provide it with the latest one.
 * There is no start or stop methods.
 The start is implicitly triggered when a listener is registered in the ```Subscriber```.

+* Then, there are five threads running:
+	* The main thread
+	* Two DataMultiplexer listeners threads (due to listeners invocations are independent in data multiplexer)
+	* The publisher thread t
+	* The Eventloop listener

 There is an extensive use of the DataMultiplexer in the [vision tutorial](https://github.com/klepsydra-technologies/kpsr-vision-ocv-tutorial).